AftabHussain/aftabhussain.github.io/Teaching.md

 The **course teaches** object-oriented design principles, applying design patterns in software development, unit testing, evaluation of software systems, and software engineering tools that improve developer productivity.
-I am currently working as a TA for this course in **Winter 2021** with Prof.
+I am currently working as a TA for this course in **Spring 2021** with Prof.
 Jehan-François Pâris.

 [**Course page**](http://www2.cs.uh.edu/~paris/3360/resources.html)